 Jim Glaser and his brothers were also with Patsy Cline (Thursday 8 September 1932 - Tuesday 5 March 1963) for her debut at The Mint Casino in Las Vegas, just weeks before her tragic death, in March 1963.

-As members of the Grand Ole Opry for fifteen years, Jim Glaser and his two brothers, (Tompall and the Glaser Brothers), won nearly every group award country music had to offer.
+As members of the Grand Ole Opry for fifteen years, Jim Glaser and his two brothers, (Tompall Glaser (Sunday 3 September 1933 - Tuesday 13 August 2013) & The Glaser Brothers), won nearly every group award country music had to offer.
 Billboard Magazine presented them with an award for being the most awarded group in country music.

 Cal Smith recorded Jim Glaser's 'Thanks A Lot For Trying Anyway' and included the track on 'Goin' To Cal's Place' (Kapp Records, 1967).